5 free tools to create animated GIFs

 Search Google for 'GIF creator tool' and you’ll be bombarded with options for making animated GIFs.
 So we've done the hard work for you.

-1) VideoScribe for browser
+1) VideoScribe

 VideoScribe for browser download as GIF

-VideoScribe for browser gives you the option to download your scribe video directly as a GIF.
+VideoScribe gives you the option to download your scribe video directly as a GIF.
 First, create your animation and preview it to check that you are happy with it.
 Remember, if your project is longer than 15 seconds, it will only be the first 15 seconds of the video which are turned into a repeating GIF.

 When you're ready to turn it into a GIF, click the Download button in the top right.
 It will ask you to choose an export format and all you have to do is select GIF and click the big blue 'Start Download' button.
 It's as easy as that!